Attorney Kevin D. Quinlan was born in Boston in 1973.

 serve on the Northbridge Housing Committee.
 He has served on the Board of Directors

 of Dog Orphans, Inc., a Douglas, Massachusetts humane society nonprofit no-kill shelter that helps to find homes for dogs.
 In 2015, he was reappointed to serve on the Northbridge Zoning Board of Appeals.

 Kevin has represented clients in the District Court, Superior Court, Land Court, Housing Court,

 Probate and Family Court, and Massachusetts Appeals Court, along with several municipal boards,

 and the Registry of Motor Vehicles.
 He has handled hundreds of cases, including both civil and

 criminal trials.
 For a review of some of his recent criminal trials, please see the case summaries on

-Attorney Quinlan has also served as a court-appointed Probate and Family Court conciliator, assisting lawyers and litigants in resolving their cases in an expeditious and cost-effective manner.
+Attorney Quinlan has also served as a Probate and Family Court conciliator, assisting lawyers and litigants in resolving their cases in an expeditious and cost-effective manner.